-The lovely vanilla scent of this soup gives an added boost to this lovely and elegant concoction though the olfactory experience alone.
+The lovely vanilla scent of this soup gives an added boost to this lovely and elegant concoction through the olfactory experience alone!
 It is not necessary to strain the soup but this step gives it an added level of sophistication.
 A perfect soup , whether hot or cold, to impress friends with your culinary capability and to serve as a starter for a fancier meal.
 There’s just a little more time for seasonal parsnips so get it while the getting is good!

 1 cup mushrooms

 2 tart apples (Granny Smith) cored, seeded and chopped

 2 cups almond milk